argoproj/argo-rollouts/docs/features/restart.md

 current time is past the `restartAt` time, the controller knows it needs to restart all the Pods in the Rollout.
 The controller goes through each ReplicaSet to see if all the Pods have a creation timestamp newer than the `restartAt` time.
-To prevent too many Pods from restarting at once, the controller limits itself to deleting one Pod at a time and checks that no other Pods in that ReplicaSet have a deletion timestamp and that ReplicaSet is fully available.
+To prevent too many Pods from restarting at once, the controller limits itself to deleting up to `maxUnavailable` Pod at a time and checks that no other Pods in that ReplicaSet have a deletion timestamp and that ReplicaSet is fully available.
 The controller checks the ReplicaSets in the following order: 1. stable ReplicaSet, 2. new ReplicaSet, and 3rd. all the other ReplicaSets starting with the oldest.
 Once the controller has confirmed all the Pods are newer